 Hi, I’m Jakob!

-DLR and the Friedrich-Schiller-University (FSU) Jena in collaboration with the Max-Planck Institute for Biogeochemistry currently establish a research group on Climate Informatics at the new DLR Institute of Data Science in Jena, Germany, that I am leading.
+The German Aerospace Center (DLR) and Friedrich-Schiller-University (FSU) Jena in collaboration with the Max-Planck Institute for Biogeochemistry currently establish a research group on Climate Informatics at the new DLR Institute of Data Science in Jena, Germany, that I am leading.
 Climate Informatics is a challenging and promising research field where a concentrated effort will have a high impact both to advance science and to address climate change topics of critical importance for the society.
-The group will combine innovative data science methods from different fields (machine learning, causal inference, nonlinear dynamics) and closely work with experts in the climate sciences.
+The group develops innovative data science methods (based on graphical models, causal inference, nonlinear dynamics, deep learning) and closely works with experts in the climate sciences.

-- PhD thesis: Development of data science methods for the detection of abrupt climate transitions and extreme events (German ad, Kennziffer 08849).
+- Data Scientist (PhD or Postdoc): Development of data science methods for the detection of abrupt climate transitions and extreme events (English ad, Kennziffer 14408).

 The core methodological topics include graphical models, causal inference, nonlinear time series analysis, and deep learning via a close collaboration with the machine learning group at FSU Jena.
 But the methods are flexible and open for your ideas!

 To support your international research experience, all positions have a generous travel budget for conferences and extended research stays.
 Currently, we have collaborators at Imperial College London, Oxford, Carnegie Mellon University, National Center for Atmospheric Research (NCAR), and California Institute of Technology.

 - Master in computer science, physics, quantitative geosciences, applied mathematics or data science.